WokLibCodeClub/.github/profile/README.md

 Please make sure you arrive so that you have time to log in to your Scratch account and be ready to start coding at 10.30 am. ***PLEASE*** make sure you know your password (write it down if you need to) so that you are able to log in without a problem on Saturday.

-If you want to be able to *share* your Scratch projects with the club leaders and other coders your Scratch email address needs to be *confirmed*.
+If you want to be able to *share* your Scratch projects with the club leaders and other coders your Scratch account needs to be *confirmed*.
 You can find the instructions for doing this at [this](https://scratch.mit.edu/faq/#accounts) weblink.

 Scratch has produced a page of information for parents.
 You can find it [here](https://scratch.mit.edu/parents/).